Usnea Articulata

 Plant Description

-Usnea (Usnea articulata), commonly known as the string-of-sausage lichen, is a distinctive pale greenish-grey, densely branched lichen.
+Usnea ( Usnea articulata ), commonly known as the string-of-sausage lichen, is a distinctive pale greenish-grey, densely branched lichen Discover more about native trees.
 Its thallus can grow up to 1 meter in length, often draping over its substratum without a distinct attachment.
 A key identifying feature of Usnea articulata is its main branches, which are typically 3 mm or more in diameter and are sharply constricted down to the central core, creating an uneven "string of sausages" appearance.
 The lichen has a very thin cortex and a wide, lax, and cottony medulla.
 This species commonly festoons well-lit hedges, tree canopies, branches, and twigs, and can also be found on rocks or in sand dunes, favoring open and exposed sites.
 Usnea articulata is highly sensitive to air pollution, particularly sulphur dioxide, which led to significant declines in its population during the 19th and 20th centuries.
 However, it is now showing signs of recovery in some areas due to improved air quality.
 Chemically, its medulla reacts K-, KC-, and Pd+ red.

 Quick Facts